Jhuighuy/StormRuler/README.md

   - [x] 🪓 `TFQMR` solver implementation.
   - [ ] 🧸 `TFQMR` solver implementation with L1.
   - [ ] 🧸 Right preconditioned `TFQMR` solver,
-  - [ ] 🧸 Refactor solvers with a new preconditioning helper function.
+  - [ ] 🧸 Refactor solvers with a new preconditioning helper function,
+  - [ ] 🧻 Refactor `LSQR` and `LSMR` to support the non-square operators.

 * Matrix operations and extraction:
   - [x] 🧸 CSR matrix class, CSR matvec,